Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 > **Note**
 >
-> Question3&4 can be answered using the same query.
-After looking at the output, I think there must be some typo in the original file because the price of **Starbucks Iced Coffee Premium Coffee Beverage Unsweetened Blonde Roast Bottle 48 Oz 1 Ct** shouldn't be that expensive.
-However, since I'm not sure about the correct price and if there are any other typos or not, I decided to keep the original number.
+>Questions 3&4 can be answered using the same query.
+After looking at the output, I believe there might be some typo in the original file because the price of **Starbucks Iced Coffee Premium Coffee Beverage Unsweetened Blonde Roast Bottle 48 Oz 1 Ct** shouldn't be that high.
+However, since I'm not sure about the correct price and if there are any other typos, I decided to keep the original number.

 ```SQL
 WITH cte AS